MicrosoftDocs/executable-docs/README.md

     - Assign the original Exec Doc author (if not you) as a reviewer to the PR.
 In most cases, thia assignment should happen automatically and should also include a reviewer from the Skilling team
     - Add ***#sign-off***  in the PR comments once the Exec Doc is successfully reviewed.
 This will trigger the automated pipeline to merge the PR into the public repo

 10. Test the Exec Doc on the Azure Portal test environment once the PR is merged.
-An example has been given for the
+The steps below explain the process with an example [Exec Doc](https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-cli) that deploys an Azure Kubernetes Service (AKS) cluster using Azure CLI.
     - The [executable-docs repo](https://github.com/MicrosoftDocs/executable-docs/tree/main) is used to render the experience on Portal.
 A GitHub Action will sync your published Exec Doc in the executable-docs repo and create a PR to merge it in its main branch.
-Wait until you receive a notification from that PR: it will tag you and request you to test your Exec Doc in the test environment of our experience before the merge happens
+Wait until you receive a notification from that PR: it will tag you and request you to test your Exec Doc before the merge happens

         **Example:**

-    - Click the URL and locate your Exec Doc from the cards page
+    - Click the URL in the PR description, which will take you to the test environment.
+Locate your Exec Doc from the cards page using doc metadata, etc.

         **Example:**